Judas betrays Jesus with a kiss

-Jesus and his disciples met for an evening meal.
-All twelve were there, including Judas.
-Jesus knew Judas would betray him, but did not stop him.
-Judas brought soldiers to the Garden and gave Jesus the infamous kiss which identified Jesus to his enemies.
+Judas brought soldiers to the Garden of Gethsemane and gave Jesus the infamous kiss of greeting which identified him to his enemies.

 Suddenly a solution to their problem appeared.
 One of Jesus' disciples, Judas, approached the authorities and showed them how they might arrest Jesus.

 'Quick and silent' was what was needed in this combustible situation.
 Once Jesus was arrested, even his popularity with the people would not protect him.
 He could be taken into custody and dealt with before the general populace was even aware of what was happening.